Our priority is to sustain the biodiversity and resilience of our wood and the wildlife it is home to, and preserve it for future generations.

 We are also available for small group family and team offsites, and as a filming location.

-And we offer the opportunity to dedicate a tree to the memory or a loved one or mark a special occasion.
+And we offer the opportunity to dedicate a tree in memory of a loved one or to mark a special occasion.

 And thank you AdventureClinic for the excellent ongoing partnership.